Iran Travel Tips 04 Sep 2019 BY The Authors Group

 Traveling to Iran during Muharram, especially on the day of Ashura, is an opportunity to experience the passionate religious ritual in Iran.

 When is Muharam?
-What is the custom?
+What is the Custom?

 The celebration of Muharram in Iran is actually one of the biggest and significant events of Shia Muslims in the world.
 Therefore, travel to Iran during Ashura can be a fascinating experience, which you should not miss.